spotify/threaddump-analyzer/README.md

 the copyright belongs to Spotify AB.

 ## TODO
-* Make Travis validate the HTML and fail the build if the HTML is invalid.

 * Dump all input lines we failed to parse in red at the end so it's obvious if we need to add something.